Palfore/Pybiosis/README.md

 # Pybiosis

-This project allows users to run python functions from existing devices and services like Stream Deck and Google Assistant.
-This is done through the use of python decorators that register user functions to those devices after a compiling stage.
+> What could empower you more than a symbiotic relationship with Python?

+Pybiosis is an automation software that focuses on making python functions more accessible by providing versatile entry-points to functions.
+This project makes heavy use of decorators, which define the entry-points.
+Currently, there are existing implementations for services like Windows Task Scheduler, StreamDeck, and Google Assistant.

 ## Examples
-Here is a showcase of a function that is hooked up to several devices/services.
+Here is a showcase of a function that is hooked up to several devices and services.

 ```python
 from pybiosis import *